Abishek-R182/Cricket11/README.md

    cd Cricket11

    ```
-2. **Navigate to the project directory:**
+2. **Navigate to the Docker Compose:** To run the app using Docker Compose, refer to the Docker Compose file
-   Open a terminal window and navigate to the directory containing your `docker-compose.yml` file.
-   Cricket11 -> src -> main ->  resources
+   <a href="https://github.com/Abishek-R182/Cricket11/blob/master/src/main/resources/docker-compose.yml">Docker Compose File</a>

 3. **Run the application:** Execute the following command in your terminal:
    ```bash